spettersson/splunk4patientprivacy/data_guide.md

 However, log formats vary significantly between systems—or even between different sources within the same system.
 To handle this diversity, Splunk assigns each log format a unique source**type**, which can later be referenced in searches to efficiently filter log sources.

----

 ### **What is a Sourcetype?**

-A sourcetype is a group of configurations that tells Splunk how to correctly parse and index a specific log source.
+A sourcetype is a set of configurations that tells Splunk how to correctly parse and index a specific log source.
 It mainly defines:
 - How logs are separated into individual events (event line-breaking rules).
 - How timestamps are identified and extracted (so events are placed in the correct time order).
 - How field extractions work (so logs become structured and searchable).

----

 ### **Create Your Own Sourcetype(s)**

 #### **1. Study the Log Format**
-The first step is to understand the structure of your logs.
-Pay attention to:
+The first step is to understand the structure of your logs, specifically:

 ✅ **Structured vs. Unstructured**: Is the log format JSON, XML, CSV, or free-text (.log, .txt)?
 ✅ **Single-Line vs. Multi-Line**: Does each event fit on a single line, or does it span multiple lines?